 In order for any agreement regarding children to work out in the long term, parents need to work together with their children’s interests in mind.
 Parents must remember that their children come first, which means that each parent may have to compromise.

-The attorneys at Ashby Law look forward to helping your family move on after a divorce, and can help you create a child support agreement or parenting plan that fits your family’s needs.
+The attorneys at Pacific Northwest Family Law look forward to helping your family move on after a divorce, and can help you create a child support agreement or parenting plan that fits your family’s needs.
 To learn more about your options, contact us today by calling 509-572-3700.